Harbottle and Jonas – The Beacon | Brook View Records

 It all probably seems a little bit twee these days when we think of all the Tolkein-influenced purveyors of Prog that were around in the early 1970s.
 Roger Dean was all over the shop, creating his fantasy landscapes to go with Jon Anderson’s inexplicable lyrics that were undecipherable by anyone not actually from Middle Earth, while Bo Hansson was busy conjuring up music especially for Hobbits to dance to.
 All along, strange pastoral goings on were happening in the shadow of Canterbury’s lofty spires.
 Caravan’s In the Land of Grey and Pink was probably the band’s high point, an album considered by many to be the band’s best record, a band that at the time consisted of one Pye, one David and no less than two Richards (Hastings, Sinclair, Sinclair and Coughlan respectively).
 In good old Prog fashion, one side of this LP is a sprawling twenty-two minute piece made up of eight different sections with such titles as “Dance of the Seven Paper Hankies” and “Hold Grandad by the Nose”, something you can easily sit down and ponder over on the futon in a joss stick haze, but absolutely useless for the purposes of a jukebox.
 There’s Hobbit-like imagery featured on “Winter Wine” and some of the band’s noted humour on the album opener “Golf Girl”.

-Golf Girl is included on this week’s edition of the Vaults radio show.
+Golf Girl is included on this week’s edition of the Northern Sky Vaults Radio Show.

 The Rolling Stones – Sticky Fingers | Rolling Stones COC 59100 – 1971